spatialthoughts/qgis-tutorials/source/docs/3/creating_heatmaps.rst

 Procedure
 ---------

 1. We will first load a basemap layer from *OpenStreetMap* and then import the CSV data.
-In Browser tab scroll down and locate the :guilabel:`XYZ Tiles` dropdown.
+In the :guilabel:`Browser` tab, scroll down and locate the :guilabel:`XYZ Tiles` section.

   .. image:: /static/3/creating_heatmaps/images/1.png
      :align: center

-2. Open it, drag and drop the :guilabel:`OpenStreetMap` to load the basemap.
-To load the CSV file, Click the :guilabel:`Open Data Source Manager` button.
+2. Expand it to see the :guilabel:`OpenStreetMap` tile layer.
+Drag and drop it to the main canvas.
+Next we will load the CSV file.
+Click the :guilabel:`Open Data Source Manager` button.

   .. image:: /static/3/creating_heatmaps/images/2.png
      :align: center